 3: Outdoor Lighting

-With short days throughout the winter, most buyers will be touring after work when it's dark.
+Now that the days are getting shorter, most buyers will be touring after work when it's dark.
 Make sure to invite buyers in with warm pathway and front door lighting.
 A series of solar path lights to the front door is inexpensive and a beautiful touch.

-Fun winter decorations help add warmth to the cold.
-Touches like a neatly stacked pile of firewood against a wall are great.
+Cozy spaces and fun decorations help add warmth to the cold.
+Touches like a neatly stacked pile of firewood against a wall and big chunky blankets on the sofa are great.
 Try flanking the front door with cold-hardy topiaries or hanging a wreath on the front door.
 Let's stay away from going overboard with inflatable reindeer, but limited white lights over shrubs can provide a nice cozy feel.

 Need help boosting your home's curb appeal?
 I'd love to sit down to chat and give you my ideas!